WSU hosts former New York Times executive editor for 47th Murrow Symposium

 “Every time I come to a college campus, people spend a lot of time thanking me for coming and for interacting with students.
 All I can tell you is that it just lifts my spirits,” Baquet said.
 “It makes me feel terrific about the future of journalism.”

-Objectivity in journalism was a common thread between pannels and Baquet’s keynote.
+Objectivity in journalism was a common thread between panels and Baquet’s keynote.

 “To be truly objective, what it really means is you approach a story with empathy and an open mind, and you’re willing to take information in that challenges your beliefs,” he said.